Marriage of King Mohammed VI and Miss Salma Bennani

 According to royal sources, it was love at first sight when Mohammed and Salma first met at a party in 1999.
 Early on she reportedly set some ground rules for their courtship, insisting on a monogamous union as a condition for accepting King Mohammed’s proposal.Filed under Moroccan Royals

-Tagged Lalla Salma, Mohammed VI, Wedding Anniversary.
+Tagged Lalla Salma of Morocco, Mohammed VI of Morocco, Wedding Anniversary.